 Sleep of trust, surrender of tear, untangle to love, and then tangle to love.
 Soul-sized is the land of our heart.
 With a kindness of rhythm, we walk and explore the unique physical, emotional and spiritual wild lands of love, and of each other.
 In each relationship, a soul will be born, and will grow.
-And if the two learn the patient art of love, and of honouring, no matter what they hunt, or what hunts them, it’d be of blessing and of great treasure, nourishing them along the way, across the tundra, seas, and in the small snow houses, for the rest of their days, and then after again.
+And if the two learn the patient art of love, and of honouring, no matter what they hunt, or what hunts them, with tenderness and compassion, skin against skin, they can find their way back, across the tundra, seas, and in their little snow house, hold each other beside warm fires, for the rest of their days, and then after again.

-The painting above is by the contemporary Inuit painter and printmaker Germaine Arnatauyck.
-Born near Igloolik, Nunavut in 1946, Arnatauyck was raised in a traditional hunting camp, and her art is mainly inspired by Inuit myth, particularly women’s stories.
+The painting above is by the contemporary Inuit painter and printmaker Germaine Arnaktauyok.
+Born near Igloolik, Nunavut in 1946, Arnaktauyok was raised in a traditional hunting camp, and her art is mainly inspired by Inuit myth, particularly women’s stories.
 “I never questioned being an artist,” she says.
 “I guess I was lucky.
 It seemed I knew exactly what I wanted to be.”

 I also wanted to share with you the beautiful blog tea & bannock which is a collective blog by Indigenous women photographers.
 The women share many interesting stories along with their art.
 It’s inspiring, honest, and just really, really beautiful.
 The creators are Tenille K Campbell, who is Dené and Métis, and grew up on English River First Nation, located in Northern Saskatchewan, and Joi T Archand from Muskeg Lake Cree Nation.
 I especially loved what Tenille writes on her intention for starting the blog, “I want a place where we lift each other up, hold each other up, and support one another.”